typemill/typemill/readme.md

 ## How to Contribute

 Typemill is still in an early stage and contributions are highly welcome.

+You can check the [roadmap for Typemill](https://github.com/typemill/typemill/issues/35) and scroll through the issues.
+I will mark issues in future that are easy to start with or where help is highly appreciated.

-Here are some ideas for non-coder:
+Here are some contribution-ideas for non-coder:

 * Find bugs and errors (open a new issue on github for it).
 * Improve the documentation.